Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

-The short-range and long-range forces in periodic p3m_perform routines, or the non-periodic system are used to study the charge inversion, and the DNA tranport phenomena at high accuracy (Refs.
-1, 5).

-The simulation codes of this directory:
+The short-range and long-range forces in periodic p3m_perform routines, or the non-periodic system are used to study the charge inversion, and the DNA tranport phenomena at high accuracy.
+The simulation codes of this directory have recently been updated.

 (1) Periodic, prototype